About the Code

 Obligations under the Code

 Every provider is subject to the duties in the Code.
-Every provider must take action to inform consumers of their rights and enable consumers to exercise their rights.
+Every provider must take action to inform people of their rights and enable them to exercise their rights.
 A provider is not in breach of the Code if he/she/it has taken reasonable actions in the circumstances to give effect to the rights, and comply with the duties, in the Code.
 The onus is on the provider to prove that reasonable actions were taken.